Academic Information and Policies - Online Program

 Enrollment Verification

 A student is enrolled when they are registered for a course and have attended the course and/or completed academic work for the course after its start date.
-For enrollment verification purposes, the University policy can be viewed in the Policy Directory.
+For enrollment verification purposes, the University policy can be viewed in the Liberty University Policy Directory.

 Certificate Enrolled Students

-Certificate students are required to abide by some of the same policies as Undergraduate degree seeking students.
+Certificate students are required to abide by some of the same policies as Undergraduate degree-seeking students.
 These policies include: academic standing, change of major, course registration, class attendance, drop and withdrawal processes, Repeat Policy, broken enrollment, academic and personal codes of honor, incompletes, recording of grades and the grade appeal process, FERPA, and Academic Transcript processes.
-Those policies that do not pertain to the certificate seeking student will be noted in the following sections.
+Those policies that do not pertain to the certificate-seeking student will be noted in the following sections.

 Student Classification